 Click here to be taken to the California DMV website and see what you need to get your California motorcycle

 Each exercise in each session builds cumulatively on the skills and information from the preceding exercises and

 discussions.
-Therefore, each student must attend both riding sessions in their entirety and sequence.
-Students
+Therefore, each student must attend all classroom & riding sessions in their entirety and sequence.

-may take the riding sessions on a scooter or motorcycle as they choose, but cannot change from one to the other
+Students may take the riding sessions on a scooter or motorcycle as they choose, but cannot change from one to

-after Exercise 1 has started .
-Students who want to switch from motorcycle to scooter or vice versa after Exercise 1
+the other after Exercise 1 has started .
+Students who want to switch from motorcycle to scooter or vice versa after

-has started will be required to self-drop, receive a Standby Certificate, and have one opportunity to attend the
+Exercise 1 has started will be required to self-drop, receive a Standby Certificate, and have one opportunity to

 Your weekend riding class may be split into two riding groups: a morning group and an afternoon group.
 You may

 request placement in either group but must stay in the same riding group both Saturday and Sunday.
 Riding